fstnetwork/module-api/06-Airdrop/01-Locate.md

       - `itemId`: Item(token/voucher) of the rule.
       - `amount`: Amount of item(token/voucher) of the rule.
     - `itemId`: Item(token/voucher) to drop.
-    - `amount`: Amount of item(token/voucher) to drop if matching the condition.
+    - `amount`: Amount of item(token/voucher) to drop if matching the condition.

 ### Response
   - `seqno`: ID of the locate rules.